Skip to main content

 1. The last reason is due to compression.
 The operating taxes for schools and local government are limited.
 Each account is tested to determine if the operating taxes based on the assessed value exceed the limit of $5.00 per $1,000 of RMV for schools and the $10.00 per $1,000 of RMV for local government.
 If the limit is reached, the tax bill is reduced (compression).
 As the market value increases, the difference between the market and the assessed values may increase as well.
 This reduces the chance for compression, but can also increase your tax liability if compared to a prior year’s tax that was in compression.
 If your account has been in compression, it is possible that as the real market values increase you will see an increase in your property tax bill by more than 3%.

-For fiscal year 2022-23, property tax statements account for a total of $1.385 billion, which will pay for the services mentioned above.
-These services are provided by 62 local taxing districts throughout the County.
-This is an increase of 6% or $76 million compared to last year.
-The increase in taxes is due to several factors including the 3% increase in assessed value on most properties, additional value from new construction activity, and new or increased taxing district levies.
-Please see our 2022 Fact Sheet for more information.
+For 2024-25 tax year, property tax statements account for a total of $1.559 billion, which will pay for the services mentioned above.
+This is an increase of 5.7 percent or $84 million compared to last year.
+The increase in total taxes is due to several factors including the 3 percent increase in assessed value on most properties, additional value from new construction activity, and new or increased taxing district levies.
+Please see our 2024 Fact Sheet for more information.

-The majority of taxpayers, approximately 187,500 accounts, will receive tax statements that have increased when compared with last year.
-Approximately 175,500 accounts will have tax increases between 0-5% and 15,000 accounts will have tax increases over 5%.
-Additionally, approximately 12,500 taxpayer accounts will reflect a tax decrease.
+The majority of taxpayers, approximately 188,000 accounts, will receive tax statements that have increased when compared with last year.
+Approximately 98,000 accounts will have tax increases between 0 and 5 percent, and 90,000 accounts will have tax increases over 5 percent.
+Additionally, approximately 9,200 taxpayer accounts will reflect a tax decrease.
 These reductions are primarily due to local option levies expiring, expired bonds, compression, or the taxing districts levying a lesser amount.
-See the attached listing of typical residential properties with examples of values and taxes for typical houses in various parts of the County.
+See the attached listing of Typical Residential Properties with examples of values and taxes for typical houses in various parts of the County.

 You may appeal the real market, maximum assessed, specially assessed, or assessed value of your property to the Board of Property Tax Appeals no later than December 31.
 You can get petition forms and information by calling 503-846-3854.
 These forms are also available online.